libp2p/specs/connections/inlined-muxer-negotiation.md

 ## Alternative options considered

-Instead of ALPN for multiplexer selection to reduce RTT, other options such as TLS extension and X.509 extension are considered.
+Instead of ALPN for multiplexer selection to reduce RTT, other options such as TLS extension and X.509 extension were considered.
 The pros and cons are explored and the discussion details can be found at [#454].